FoliFF/silver-meet/README.md

 ## Feature 2: Show and Hide Event Details

 #### Scenario 1 : Collapsed by Default
-User is on the main page of the app when nothing is selected, then the even details will be 'collapsed'.
+Given User is on the main page of the app when nothing is selected, then the even details will be 'collapsed'.

 #### Scenario 2: Expanding the details
-User wants to see more about a specific event.
+Given User wants to see more about a specific event.
 When the user clicks on that event, then the details for that event will expanded.

 #### Scenario 3: Collapse the details
-User has seen the details and wants to collapse the details.
+Given User has seen the details and wants to collapse the details.
 When the user clicks on the expanded details, then the details will collapse again

 ### User Story
 As a user should be able to see events occurring in the city of their choosing.
 The user should be able to to display and collapse event details if they want to see more or less information depending on thier preference.